 Vitamins play a huge role in pain management and nerve regeneration.
 This product combines a number of necessary B vitamins with vitamin D, and alpha lipoic acid, to battle the pain and discomfort caused by neuropathy.

-For more information on natural methods of coping with neuropathy, or to better understand the roles that herbs like those listed above play in the healing process, we invite you to visit other pages of our website, or contact us directly.
 At NeuropathyCure.org, we are hopeful that one day the medical world will find a long term solution to curing the pain and discomfort caused by neuropathy.
 In the meantime, we will do our best to continue to educate the public on possible treatments and therapies which may help.